Sella Ronda (also spelled Sellaronda) is a 44-km ski carousel that circuits the Sella Massif in the heart of the Dolomites in the Italian Alps.

 1. Book a hotel in Selva (Val Gardena), or Corvara (Alta Badia).
 For budget-friendly options, consider Arabba.

-Where to Stay in Selva: Garni Hotel Bel Vert (3-star hotel), Hotel Scoiattolo (3-star hotel), Hotel Continental Dolomites (4-star hotel), Laurin Hotel (4-star hotel), Freina Mountain Lifestyle Hotel (4-star hotel).
+Where to Stay in Selva: Garni Hotel Bel Vert (3-star hotel), Hotel Scoiattolo (3-star hotel), Hotel Continental Dolomites (4-star hotel), Laurin Hotel (4-star hotel), or Freina Mountain Lifestyle Hotel (4-star hotel)

-Where to Stay in Corvara: Hotel Arkadia – Adults Only (4-star ski-to-door hotel), Hotel Marmolada (4-star ski-to-door hotel), Ciasa De Munt Lifestyle Living (4-star hotel), Hotel Col Alto (4-star hotel), and Movi Family Apart-Hotel (Family-friendly aparthotel).
+Where to Stay in Corvara: La Tranquillitè (2-star ski-to-door B&B), Hotel Arkadia – Adults Only (4-star ski-to-door hotel), Hotel Marmolada (4-star hotel), Ciasa De Munt Lifestyle Living (4-star hotel), or Hotel Col Alto (4-star with ski shuttle)

-Where to Stay in Arabba: Garni Astor, Residence Aspen (ski-to-door apartments), Hotel Garni Marilena (3-star hotel), and Chalet Barbara (3-star hotel).
+Where to Stay in Arabba: Garni Astor, Residence Aspen (ski-to-door apartments), Hotel Garni Marilena (3-star hotel), or Chalet Barbara (3-star hotel)

 2. Purchase your Dolomiti Superski Ski Pass in advance, so you don’t lose time on the day you ski the circuit.